chrisledet/rebasebot/README.md

 * `TMPDIR`: A path to a writable directory.
 All local copies will live here.
 Defaults to OS tmp. **Strongly recommended**.
 * `SECRET`: A token used to verify web hook requests from GitHub. **Strongly recommended**.

-The `GITHUB_*` are needed so the bot can activity updates to GitHub as well as pushing to its accessible GitHub repositories.
+The `GITHUB_*` are needed so the bot can post activity updates to GitHub as well as pushing to its accessible GitHub repositories.
 Using your personal credentials is _*not recommended*_.

 ### Run